Benjamin Graham’s value investing principles are timeless.

 The margin of safety is designed “for absorbing the effect of miscalculation or worse than average luck.”

-If you buy something that is overvalued, the only way you will make any money from it is if you sell it to someone who is willing to buy it at an even more overvalued price, or if over time the company grows such that its intrinsic value eventually meets the price that you paid.
+If you buy something that is overvalued, the only way you will make any money from it is if you sell it to someone who is willing to buy it at an even more overvalued price, or if over time the company grows such that its fair value eventually meets the price that you paid.

 However you can save yourself the risk and generate a safer and more reliable return if you purchase an undervalued company with a margin of safety.